 - Allows email of average BP readings to a healthcare provider or anyone else

-- Will integrate with the BPCorrect clinician portal to automatically share BP measurements and summaries
+- Integrates with the BPCorrect clinician portal to automatically share BP measurements and summaries

-Currently, the BPCorrect app works with the following validated and accurate Bluetooth-connected home BP monitors: A&D Medical Upper Arm Blood Pressure Monitor with Bluetooth (A&D UA 651 BLE), Omron Silver BP Monitor (BP5250), and Omron Evolv.
+Any blood pressure monitor will work with BPCorrect.
+We recommend use of an upper-arm blood pressure monitor that has been validated by one of these organizations (ValidateBP, Stride BP, dabl).
+Additionally, the BPCorrect app receives blood pressure readings electronically via Bluetooth from a growing list of validated and accurate Bluetooth-connected home BP monitors: A&D Medical Upper Arm Blood Pressure Monitor with Bluetooth (A&D UA 651 BLE), Omron Silver BP Monitor (BP5250), and Omron Evolv available in the United States and the Omron Smart Elite + HEM-7600T and Omron HEM-7361T available in India.
 All of the monitors are available from the manufacturer or retail channels, including Amazon.
 Please contact info@BPCorrect.com for information about preferred pricing for 10 or more monitors.

 Blood pressure readings tend to vary between measurements.
 A high or low blood pressure measured on a single occasion can be misleading and may not be representative of a patient’s “true” blood pressure.
 Clinical decisions should not be made on casual, isolated home measurements.
 Instead, the American Heart Association recommends that home blood pressure monitoring be based on 2 measurements taken at least one minute apart in the morning and evening optimally for 7 days (28 readings total) with a minimum of 3 days (12 readings total).
 The average of all blood pressure readings during this period should be calculated to provide an accurate assessment of blood pressure.